 - 1. Quality Assurance and Ethics Certification (QAEC) required for 4-H Youth enrolled in project. - 2.
 Turkeys and waterfowl will be exhibited in the poultry division. - 3.
-All poultry must have been hatched during the current year.
+Your invoice or receipt will be required to show the Fair Veterinarian.
+If you hatched your own poultry, your NPIP Approval Number will be required to show the Fair Veterinarian.